pdroll/ESPN-Fantasy-Football-Scraper/readme.md

 One of the `NAME_OF_LEAGUE` values from the `leagues.json`.
 Required.

 #### `--week`
 Which week to fetch data for.
-Required.
+If not provided, will compile year-to-date stats.

 #### `--mongoUrl`
 URL of the running `mongod` process.
 Defaults to `localhost`.